Temple University Contact Information

 Program articulations for individual majors are regularly developed.
 Currently on-file we have transfer articulations for the following Bucks majors:

-- Education (4192) - leading to a Bachelor of Science in Pre-K - 4 Early Education.
-Read the NEW Temple Pre-K to 4th grade program guide for details.
+- UNDER REVIEW Education (4192) - leading to a Bachelor of Science in Pre-K - 4 Early Education.

-- Neuroscience (1194)- leading to a Bachelor's of Science in Neuroscience (College of Liberal Arts).
-Read the NEW Temple Neuroscience Program Guide
+- Neuroscience (1194)- leading to a Bachelor's of Science in Neuroscience: Systems, Behavior and Plasticity (College of Liberal Arts).
+Read the Temple Neuroscience Program Guide

 - Psychology - Pre-Professional (1060) - leading to a Bachelor's of Arts in Psychology.

 - English (1200) - leading to a BA in English.

 - Social Work (1130) - leading to a Bachelor of Social Work.